Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 ### 1. Constructing a Knowledge Base of Political Entities

-In order to completely set your computer up for, as well as run, the `facebook/knowledge_base` script, you can use the `setup_kb` scripts we prvoide!
+To completely set your computer up for, as well as run, the `facebook/knowledge_base` script, you can use the `setup_kb` scripts we prvoide!

 #### If you use macOS/Linux: